 Search Engines Do Not Know What Shrink Wrap Is

-For years we have wrote blog posts with PSA (Public Service Announcement) intentions explaining the differences of shrink wrap and stretch film.
+For years we have written blog posts with PSA (Public Service Announcement) intentions explaining the differences of shrink wrap and stretch film.
 We even have the differences pointed out in the first part of our stretch wrap 101 page.

-Evidentially the explanation of differences has fell on deaf ears with the Google and Bing Algorithms.
+Evidentially the explanation of differences has fallen on deaf ears with the Google and Bing Algorithms.
 On a positive note, the majority of phone calls and emails we receive refer to shrink wrap and stretch film properly though.
 Before we dive into the different pages that are showing up on an online search let's quickly clarify what we are talking about.

 Shrink wrap is a generic term used to mistakenly describe a variety of things.
 The proper way to determine if something is a shrink wrap material is the use of heat.
 If heat is applied to a material and it shrinks (not melts), it is shrink wrap.

 The most common mistake people and evidentially search engines make is calling stretch film or stretch wrap, shrink wrap.
 The easiest way to describe stretch wrap is the material wrapped around pallets.
 Stretch wrap is a stretchable plastic that conforms to something when pulled tightly around it.